bhcosta90/gitflow-versioning-action/README.en.md

 - Creates the first tag of a new MAJOR series:
   - If no previous release exists: creates 1.0.0
   - Otherwise: new_major = last MAJOR + 1 → new_major.0.0
-- Creates the release branch release/{branch_major}x, where branch_major is the MAJOR of the previous series.
+- Creates the release branch {branch_major}.x, where branch_major is the MAJOR of the previous series.
 - Ensures the develop/{new_major}x branch for the new series.
 - Removes all dev-* tags and deletes old remote develop/* branches, except the new develop/{new_major}x.

 6) release-patch
-- To be used on release/{major}x branches.
+- To be used on {major}.x branches.
-- Reads MAJOR from the branch name (e.g., release/1x → 1).
+- Reads MAJOR from the branch name (e.g., 1x → 1).
 - Finds the latest tag 1.*.* and increments PATCH.
 - Creates and pushes the new tag 1.MINOR.PATCH.